misterjoshua/restic-backup-agent/README.md

 <img src="https://img.shields.io/docker/automated/wheatstalk/restic-backup-agent.svg" /> <img src="https://img.shields.io/docker/build/wheatstalk/restic-backup-agent.svg" />

 # restic-backup-agent
 The Restic Backup Agent provides automation for backup and restore using the excellent restic backup software.
-The agent software allows you do the following:

 ## Features
 * Tell Restic what to backup and where to restore